All Initiatives

 Valleyfield, Quebec

 While some customers are reusing fabric for gardening to prevent weeds, others are using press felt for carpet at their campground site.
 The "Wooden box garden" is another nice example.
-In Valleyfield, the packaging boxes are reused by a customer to create a garden.
+In Valleyfield, the packaging boxes were reused by a customer to create a garden.
 AstenJohnson associates also reuse the boxes for projects at home.

 Green Belt Project